 - It is the first Ferrari-branded theme park and has the record for the largest space frame structure ever built.
 Formula Rossa, the world’s fastest roller coaster, is also located here.

 Abu Dhabi Worksheets

-This is a fantastic bundle which includes everything you need to know about the Abu Dhabi across 21 in-depth pages.
-These are ready-to-use Abu Dhabi worksheets that are perfect for teaching students about the Abu Dhabi which is the capital city of the United Arab Emirates and is one of the seven emirates which form the United Arab Emirates.
+This is a fantastic bundle that includes everything you need to know about the Abu Dhabi across 21 in-depth pages.
+These are ready-to-use Abu Dhabi worksheets that are perfect for teaching students about Abu Dhabi which is the capital city of the United Arab Emirates and is one of the seven emirates which form the United Arab Emirates.
 The city is on a T-shaped island going into the Persian Gulf from the central western coast.
 The city is 972 km2 in size.

 Complete List Of Included Worksheets